Chapter 3 Creating Corpus

 ptt.url <- "https://www.ptt.cc/bbs/Gossiping"

-• First, we create an session() (This process is similar to opening a web browser and navigating directly to a specific page.)
+• First, we create an session().
+(This process is similar to opening a web browser, which can be used to navigate to a specific web page.)

 gossiping.session <- session(